taichi-dev/taichi/docs/hello.rst

 It pretends to be a plain Python package, although heavy engineering has been done to make this happen.

 This design decision virtually makes every Python programmer capable of writing Taichi programs, after minimal learning efforts.
-You can also reuse the package management system, Python IDEs, and existing Python pcakges.
+You can also reuse the package management system, Python IDEs, and existing Python packages.

 Portability
 -----------------

-By default, Taichi supports both CPUs and NVIDIA GPUs.
+Taichi supports both CPUs and NVIDIA GPUs.

 .. code-block:: python